dfreddy/Manage-Contacts/README.md

-# WeChat Contacts
+# Manage-Contacts

-App that lets you manage wechat contacts
+Simple app that lets you freely manage your contacts

 ### Tech Stack